Almotriptan

-It was patented in 1992 and approved for medical use in 2000.
+Almotriptan was patented in 1992 and approved for medical use in 2000.
+It was discovered and developed by Almirall-Prodesfarma.

 Medical uses

 Almotriptan is prescribed to treat the acute headache phase of migraine attacks with or without aura.
-Almotriptan is the only oral triptan approved in the US for the treatment of migraine in adolescent from 12 to 17 years of age.
+Almotriptan is approved in the US for the treatment of migraine in adolescents from 12 to 17 years of age.

-Efficacy
+Effectiveness

-The efficacy and tolerability of almotriptan has been studied in numerous randomised, controlled trials totaling more than 4800 adults with either moderate or severe attacks of migraine.
+The efficacy and tolerability of almotriptan has been studied in numerous randomized, controlled trials totaling more than 4,800 adults with either moderate or severe attacks of migraine.
 Its efficacy is significantly more effective than placebo and alleviates nausea, photophobia and phonophobia linked to migraine attacks.
 Almotriptan has similar efficacy as a standard dose of sumatriptan, another triptan drug, and fewer adverse effects.

 Contraindications

 As with other triptans, almotriptan should not be used in patients with a history, symptoms or signs of ischaemic heart disease (myocardial infarction, angina pectoris, documented silent ischaemia, Prinzmetal's angina) or severe hypertension and uncontrolled mild or moderate hypertension.

 Other contraindications are previous cerebrovascular accident (CVA) or transient ischaemic attack (TIA), peripheral vascular disease, severe hepatic impairment, concomitant administration of ergotamine, ergotamine derivatives (including methysergide) and other 5-HT1B/D agonists.